-In 2022 we anticipate that we will be able to move forward on upgrading our current phone system.
-This new timeline is dependent on the completion of Boone County's upgrade which has also faced many delays.
+While this project has been ongoing since 2022 we anticipate that we will be able to move forward on upgrading our current phone system by the end of the year 2023.
+This new timeline is dependent on the Boone County IT team, and other outside vendors.
 Once implemented County IT will help train Court IT on the use and management of the system.
 Going forward Court IT will have much more control of the phone system which will improve the user experience.